Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 The configuration of the DH parameters, which are specified by the Dn parameters, depends on where the axes are located, their direction and where the angle 0 degree is located.
 The DWC plugin RobotViewer shall help configuring (this tool is in development).

 A good approach is:
 * decide where the reference coordination point is located, where the position and orientation doesn't change.
-This is called base
+This is called base or origin.
 * build the chain from base to the hotend.
 Often this is base-Y-X-Tool or base-Y-X-Z-Tool
 * build the chain from base to the workpiece/printobject.
 This chain must then be inverted and the chain elements reversed (by D!n and changing order).
 Often this is base-A-C-workpiece or base-Z-A-C-workpiece.
 * put together the two chains, starting from the workpiece Dn, removing one base entry, ending with tool's Dn.